 Stream health monitoring has been undertaken in 10 major forest catchment streams since 2001.
 These show the streams to be in a healthy condition forest-wide, with some fluctuations in quality.
 Further projects aim to understand more about the impact and recovery cycles of rivers where intensive operations are being carried out.
 This will help with ongoing stream health management.
-For the latest stream health monitoring report (September 2016) click here.
+For the latest stream health monitoring report (Spring 2017) click here.

 While forestry has many beneficial impacts on soil quality, Wenita is concerned to minimise any adverse effects.
 Wenita has developed an innovative photometric technique for assessing harvested areas for the amount of soil disturbance.
 This method, using aerial photography calibrated by accurate ground surveys, shows exciting promise in quantitatively comparing harvesting systems and contractor performance.